 1. If you have a couple little ones, or a toddler and a dog, now is a great time to teach them the game “Cage Match.”
 Simply employ a large dog kennel, lock them inside (with a few pillows if you so choose) and tell them they have until the bell to pin the other to the floor.
 It’s not necessary to own a bell.

-2. A great way to pass the time quietly can be by locking the child in a dark hall closet with a flashlight and telling them to pretend to be either St. Joan of Arc or St. Thomas Moore, looked away in a cell, persecuted by the English.
+2. A great way to pass the time quietly can be by locking the child in a dark hall closet with a flashlight and telling them to pretend to be either St. Joan of Arc or St. Thomas Moore, locked away in a cell, persecuted by the English.
 Throw in a few bread scraps and a jug of water for authenticity.

 3. Or invest in a stuffed lion and send the child on a journey to Narnia!
 Just continue walking/ crawling towards the back of the “wardrobe” and keep looking Junior!